GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/ipsc_culture.rst

 General Culturing Tips
 ----------------------

-- Always culture human iPSCs on GelTrex-coated plates (or other similar matric coating).
+- Always culture human iPSCs on Geltrex-coated plates (or other similar matric coating).
 - Typically, all culturing is done in 6-well plates.
 Use at least 2 mL of media per well.
 - Change to fresh media *every day* to keep the cells healthy. iPSCs are very metabolically active and can easily spontaneously differentiate, so if the media looks very yellow try refreshing with a larger volume (e.g., 3 mL).
 - Some amount of cell death is expected, but media changes every 24 hrs with enough fresh media should mitigate this.